sermas-eu/sermas-eu.github.io/docs/deployment/introduction.md

 }
 ```
+> NOTE: Depending on your TLS setup, you might need to specify also a [tls directive](https://caddyserver.com/docs/caddyfile/directives/tls).

 ### Expose ports 80 and 443
 Add the following lines to the `proxy` service of your `docker-compose.yml` file,